ems-project/EMSCommonBundle/doc/storages.md

 Finally, it's time to remove your old storage from the `EMS_STORAGES` config.
 And, if your are sure this storage isn't used by another elasticms, you can drop it.

-## Existing type os storages services
+## Existing type of storages services

 ### File system
 This service can be instantiated as many as you want and will use a regular folder to save/read assets.